aryanvdesh/ccwmf/README.md

 # Correlating Concepts with Math Formulas
-- The code is for finding the highest occurring word with Mathematical keywords and constants in research papers.
-The data was scraped using the arXiv API, which was then used to find out the associating word using Regular Expressions.
+- The idea of the project was to find the concepts that have the highest co-occurrence with specified Mathematical keywords.
+The data was scraped from the arXiv API, and the highest occurring words were found using regular expressions, and processing using basic natural language processing.